mjbots/moteus/docs/reference/configuration.md

 These values configure a higher order torque model for a motor.

-* `servo.rotation_current_cutoff_A` if the phase current is less than this value, then the linear relationship implied by `motor.v_per_hz` is used.
+* `servo.rotation_current_cutoff_A` if the phase current is less than this value, then the linear relationship implied by `motor.Kv` is used.

 Once above that cutoff, the following formula is used to determine